fikayodir/githhubFlow/WK2/Task2/Readme.md

 #### CREATING A CONTAINER

- - Once the image has been created al lthat is left is to run the container using ```docker run -dp 127.0.0.1:3000:3000 getting-started```
+ - Once the image has been created all that is left is to run the container using ```docker run -dp 127.0.0.1:3000:3000 getting-started```

          d- runs the container in the background p- creates a port mapping from 127.0.0.1 to localhost:3000